vrandall66/front-end-submissions-public/1803/mod-2/weathrly/marika-arram.md

 ## JavaScript / React Style

-Pending refactor of cards into a single Card class

-4 - Application has exceptionally well-factored code with little or no duplication and all components separated out into logical components.
-There are zero instances where an instructor would recommend taking a different approach to design and component architecture.
+_4 - Application has exceptionally well-factored code with little or no duplication and all components separated out into logical components.
+There are zero instances where an instructor would recommend taking a different approach to design and component architecture._

-3- Application is thoughtfully put together with some duplication and no major bugs.
+*3- Application is thoughtfully put together with some duplication and no major bugs.
 Developer can speak to choices made in the code and knows what every line of code is doing.
-Application has at least 6 components built out.
+Application has at least 6 components built out.*

-2 - Your application has some duplication and minor bugs.
+_2 - Your application has some duplication and minor bugs.
 Developer can speak to most choices made in the code and knows what every line is doing.
-The application has large components and logic could be broken out to smaller stateless components.
+The application has large components and logic could be broken out to smaller stateless components._

-1 - Your application has a significant amount of duplication and one or more major bugs.
-Developer cannot speak to most choices and does not know what every line of code is doing.
+_1 - Your application has a significant amount of duplication and one or more major bugs.
+Developer cannot speak to most choices and does not know what every line of code is doing._

-0 - Your client-side application does not function or the application does not make use of localStorage for updating information on the client.
-Developer writes code with unnecessary variables, operations, or steps which do not increase clarity.
+_0 - Your client-side application does not function or the application does not make use of localStorage for updating information on the client.
+Developer writes code with unnecessary variables, operations, or steps which do not increase clarity._

 ## Testing & Sanitation

-Score: failing - refactor due by 11:59pm.

-4 - Project has a running test suite that exercises the application at multiple levels (feature and unit).
+_4 - Project has a running test suite that exercises the application at multiple levels (feature and unit).
 The test suite covers almost all aspects of the application.
-ESLint shows 0 complaints.
+ESLint shows 0 complaints._

-3 - Project has a running test suite that tests and multiple levels but fails to cover some features.
+*3 - Project has a running test suite that tests and multiple levels but fails to cover some features.
 All functionality is covered by tests.
 The application makes some use of feature testing.
-ESLint shows less than 5 complaints.
+ESLint shows less than 5 complaints.*

-2 - Project has sporadic use of tests and multiple levels.
+_2 - Project has sporadic use of tests and multiple levels.
 The application contains numerous holes in testing and/or many features are untested.
-ESLint shows more than 5 complaints.
+ESLint shows more than 5 complaints._

-1 - There is little or no evidence of testing in this application.
-ESLint shows more than 10 complaints.
+_1 - There is little or no evidence of testing in this application.
+ESLint shows more than 10 complaints._

 ## Workflow